What is Distilled Water?

 - Airplane jet engines

 Can Humans Drink Distilled Water?

 Drinking distilled water is NOT recommended.
 This is because unlike tap water, it does not contain the naturally occurring minerals such as calcium, magnesium and sodium and these minerals are needed as part of our regular dietary intake.
 It can also cause dehydration and lead to illness.

-For bulk supply and water cartage statewide in Western Australia, call Vintage Road Haulage (08) 9410 1726 or email using the contact form on the right.
+For bulk supply and water cartage statewide in Western Australia, please contact us.